ericcornelissen/depreman/README.md

 ### Configuration

+#### CLI

+The CLI has a couple of options:

+- `--help`/`-h`: show help text.
+- `--errors-only`: output only deprecation warnings that are not ignored.
+- `--report-unused`: report and fail if there is an ignore directive that is unused.
+This is recommended if you have a lockfile but discouraged if you do not.
+- `--omit=<dev|optional|peer>`: ignore deprecation warnings in development, optional, or peer dependencies.
+Can be repeated.

+#### File

 An `.ndmrc` file is just a JSON file with rules for deprecated dependencies to ignore.
 The object hierarchy should reflect the dependency hierarchy with keys representing `<package>@<version>` pairs ([semver] version ranges supported).